-- 1. Admit you have no idea what the market is going to do - 2.
-A risk manager acknowledges this and manages their exposure to the market - 3.
+- 2. A risk manager acknowledges this and manages their exposure to the market - 3.
 Weighs the upside potential versus the downside risks - 4.
-Decreases their price risk exposure as market - 1.
-Reaches new heights ("sell into strength") - 2.
+Decreases their price risk exposure as market - Reaches new heights ("sell into strength") - 2.
 Looks like there are more downside risks - 5.
 Just because you "don't need to sell" doesn't mean you should stop managing your risk exposure